aarongitlin/agv2/source/projects/case-study-els.md

 ---

 ##Discover
-They approached us with a fairly defined problem: their Clinical Pharmacology [link] product is widely used on desktop computers, but they want to make it available for use on mobile and tablet devices.
+They approached us with a fairly defined problem: their [Clinical Pharmacology](https://www.clinicalpharmacology.com/) product is widely used on desktop computers, but they want to make it available for use on mobile and tablet devices.
 Offline use was a technical requirement, and increasing the company’s app-store presence was an initiative from the marketing department.

 **Technical**
 Based on these requirements we knew we needed native applications.
 Our Technical Lead began working with the client's Database Manager, and soon they were able to work out the basic structure and how we could integrate.